mileweb/docs-content-legal/en/docs/terms-of-service.md

 - (vii).    disseminating obscenity, pornography, force, brutality and terror or crime-abetting;
 - (viii).   humiliating slandering others, trespassing the lawful rights and interests of others; _and_
 - (ix).     other contents forbidden by laws and regulations.

+9.3     In the case your content violates Chinese laws and regulations, after receiving notification from Partners/Affiliates, the Company reserves the right to suspend the service immediately without notifying you.